SeriousBug/microfern/site/docs/plugins/custom-plugins.md

   "Some of my favorite fruits are:\n{{ fruits | myPlugin }}", { fruits: "apple banana orange" },
   { plugins: { myPlugin } }
 );

+// Your plugins can also accept options! function pluginWithOptions(repeat: string, separator: string) {
+  // These higher order plugins take the options, then return
+  // a regular plugin function.
+The wrapped function can access
+  // the parameters from the top level. return (input: string) => {
+    // All the options have to be strings.
+You can then parse
+    // them into whatever type you need, like this example does
+    // with `repeat`.
+    return new Array(Number.parseInt(repeat)).fill(input).join(separator);
+  };
+}

+// ba-na-na-na
+format(
+  "ba-{{ val | pluginWithOptions 3 - }}",
+  { val: "na" },
+  { plugins: { pluginWithOptions } }
+);
 ```